Ruby on Rails Authentication and Authorization: A Complete Guide to Secure, Scalable User Access

 Let’s look into two popular gems: Devise for authentication and Pundit for authorization.
 These tools provide robust and scalable solutions, ensuring your application remains secure as it grows in complexity and user base.

-Ruby on Rails authentication with Devise
+Implementing Authentication in Ruby on Rails with Devise

 Devise is a flexible and comprehensive authentication solution for Ruby on Rails applications.
 It is regarded as the most popular and battle-tested gem in the Rails ecosystem for handling user authentication.
-Devise provides a wealth of features out of the box, including database authentication, password recovery, session management, and more, making it an excellent choice for developers who need a robust authentication system without having to build it from scratch.
+Devise provides a wealth of features out of the box, including database authentication, password recovery, session management, and more, making it an excellent choice for Ruby on Rails developers who need a robust authentication system without having to build it from scratch.

 Key features of Devise: